What Is the Difference Between OVI, DUI, DWI, and OMVI?

 Do not accept a DUI plea deal without legal advice.
 An attorney could help you negotiate better terms or fight to dismiss the charges.

-Contact Our DUI Law Firm of Ahmed & Sukaram, Attorneys at Law Today For Help.
+Contact Our DUI Law Firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys Today For Help.

-For more information please contact our DUI law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our DUI law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

 1625 The Alameda, Suite 405, San Jose, CA 95126